MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/Set-AdfsProperties.md

 ### -ExtranetLockoutThreshold
 Specifies the maximum number of bad password attempts permitted against the directory before the account is throttled when accessing applications from the extranet.
-If you use Active Directory® Domain Services account lockout policies, it is strongly recommended that you set this threshold to a value that is less than the threshold in AD DS to avoid lockout of the user inside and outside the network.
+If you use Active Directory&reg; Domain Services account lockout policies, it is strongly recommended that you set this threshold to a value that is less than the threshold in AD DS to avoid lockout of the user inside and outside the network.

 ```yaml
 Type: Int32